2015

 South Staffordshire and Shropshire NHS …

-Concerns summary Severe hospital understaffing led to a single qualified nurse managing 16 patients, resulting in missed observations and policy-breaching drug rounds.
+Concerns summary (AI summary) Severe hospital understaffing led to a single qualified nurse managing 16 patients, resulting in missed observations and policy-breaching drug rounds.
 Additionally, the hospital lacks adequate out-of-hours doctor cover, relying on paramedics.

 Simon Costin